f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

    podman ps -a

-The above the command asks podman to list ``ps`` containers and ``-a`` shows all containers as the default is to only show running.
+The above the command asks Podman to list ``ps`` containers and ``-a`` shows all containers (the default is to only show running containers).
 You'll notice the continer id has been truncated to the first 12 characters.
 If you'd like to see the full container id you can use this command:

 .. code-block:: bash